-Have you ever had a week that really wore you out and none of the grownups in the house have the strength for a food battle or to make multiple dishes, but you don’t just want to feed the kids cereal….again?
-We were having one of those weeks and we needed a meal everyone would eat (read won’t gag and puke everywhere) and satisfy my little Fox’s need to be messy in the kitchen.
+Have you ever had a week that really wore you out, and none of the grownups in the house have the strength for a food battle or to make multiple dishes, but you don’t just want to feed the kids cereal….again?
+We were having one of those weeks, and we needed a meal everyone would eat (read won’t gag and puke everywhere) and satisfy my kid’s need to be messy in the kitchen.

 So our Friday night pizza tradition was born.
-It was the perfect way to end the week knowing there wasn’t going to be a food battle and we would have leftovers through the busy weekend.
-Homemade pizza is a wonderfully versatile food that you can add anything or nothing and the cooked-up dough is super tasty.
-Here is a great recipe that is great for kids sensitive to sensory triggers.
+It was the perfect way to end the week, knowing there wasn’t going to be a food battle, and we would have leftovers through the busy weekend.
+Homemade pizza is a wonderfully versatile food that you can add anything or nothing, and the cooked-up dough is super tasty.
+Here is a great recipe that is great for kids of all types, including those with sensitivity to sensory triggers.

 From a sensory level, bread making and baking of any kind is great to meet sensory needs.
 Watching the yeast bloom in the warm water and honey is very calming; we use it as a time to do breathing exercises.
 Also, the smell of yeast isn’t offensive to most sensory-sensitive kiddos.

 Depending on your child’s level of dexterity you can let them add the flour.
 I usually add the flour and other ingredients because my little fox just isn’t there yet.
 Then we turn out the dough and knead it.
 This can be a child’s time to shine.
 Dust your hands and your child’s hands with flour then break off a small piece of dough for your child to play with let them knead their own piece.
 Don’t worry if they try to eat it since there is no raw egg in the dough it is pretty safe (flour is still raw but for most digestive systems it is not an issue but please use your best judgment for your child) they can roll snakes or practice pinching the dough hard and soft.
 When you’re done playing, the smaller piece can be kneaded into the larger piece and covered to rise.